29 of the Absolute Best Movies to Watch on Prime Video

 Dec.
 8

 - La La Land (2016): Musical starring Emma Stone and Ryan Gosling.
-It follows an aspiring actress and a dedicated jazz musician struggling to make ends meet.
+It follows an aspiring actress and a dedicated jazz musician struggling to make ends meet in Los Angeles.

 Dec.
 9